Egypt, Jordan, Israel

 basic knowledge of the era's & rulers of the new kingdom.

-I ended up meeting a professional, bona fide guide while trying to cross some complicated streets while walking about Cairo.
+I ended up meeting a professional, bona fide guide as I was trying to cross some complicated streets while walking about Cairo.
 An older gentleman offered to help me… now I know that is usually the way the touts find vulnerable tourists but this fellow, Rashida, was really genuine.
 He ended up telling me about his business but asked that I look at this web site and reviews before making any judgments.
 His personally guided tours of the pyramids were a much better deal than what was being offered at the hotel.
-Best of all - he would take me to see not just the Giza pyramid complex, the big 3 (Cheops, Khafre, & Menakaure) & the Sphinx, we are so used to seeing in travel photographs, but he would take me outside the city to see the earliest pyramids of the old and middle kingdoms.
-Once he picked me up he gave me a pad and pen so that I could take notes - like a historian he pumped me full of dates, names, and places of the ancient Egyptians throughout the day.
+Best of all - he would take me to see not just the Giza pyramid complex, the big 3 (Cheops, Khafre, & Menakaure) & the Sphinx that we are so used to seeing in travel photographs, but he would take me outside the city to see the earliest pyramids of the old and middle kingdoms.
+Once he picked me up he gave me a pad and pen so that I could take notes - like a historian, he pumped me full of dates, names, and places of the ancient Egyptians throughout the day.

 One of the sad